stanford-cs348k/readings/README.md

 * [Salsify: Low-Latency Network Video Through Tighter Integration between a Video Codec and a Transport Protocol](https://www.usenix.org/system/files/conference/nsdi18/nsdi18-fouladi.pdf).
 Fouladi et al. 2018

+I really liked this paper because of how it obtained good results by breaking down the abstractions that typically seperate two systems, the video codec, and the network transport protocol.
+We aren't a networking class, so parts of this paper may assume background we don't have as a class, but we can get stil get through the main points. (note: I recommend you also check out the easily digestible video and talk slides on the [main Salsify project page](https://snr.stanford.edu/salsify/).

 __Other Recommended Readings:__

 * [Overview of the Scalable Video Coding Extension of the H.264/AVC Standard](http://ip.hhi.de/imagecom_G1/assets/pdfs/Overview_SVC_IEEE07.pdf).
 Schwarz et al. 2007